rob-luke/emails-html-to-pdf/README.md

 ## Usage

-The following parameters are used:
+The following parameters are used (defaults in parentheses):

 * `IMAP_URL`
 * `IMAP_USERNAME`